-14. Other matters
+14. Other matters which we are required to address

 14.1.
-Audit tenure
+Auditor tenure

 Following the recommendation of the Board of Directors, we were appointed by the Board of Northern Powergrid Holdings Company in 1998 to audit the financial statements for the year ending 31 December 1998 and subsequent financial periods.
-The period of total uninterrupted engagement including previous renewals and reappointments of the firm is 22 years, covering the years ending 31 December 1998 to 31 December 2019.
+The period of total uninterrupted engagement including previous renewals and reappointments of the firm is 24 years, covering the years ending 31 December 1998 to 31 December 2021.

 14.2.
-Consistency of the audit report with the additional report to the audit committee
+Consistency of the audit report with the additional report to the Board of Directors

-Our audit opinion is consistent with the additional report to the audit committee we are required to provide in accordance with ISAs (UK).
+Our audit opinion is consistent with the additional report to the Board of Directors we are required to provide in accordance with ISAs (UK).